You have no items in your shopping cart

 How are the bats tested?
 The barrel is placed in a vice equipped with a gauge that measures compression weight.
 The barrel is squeezed to its max and a result is given in pounds of pressure.
 The higher the result, the less the barrel can create the trampoline effect that transfers more energy back to the ball on contact.

-A recent ruling by Softball Quebec will allow players to use current USSSA Thumbprint stamped bats for as long as they last.
+A recent ruling by Softball Quebec will allow players to use current USSSA Thumbprint stamped bats until the beginning of the 2023 season.

 THIS CREATES AN EXCEPTIONAL PURCHASE OPPORTUNITY FOR ALL SLOWPTICH PLAYERS!
-As long as we still have models featuring the old logo, by buying one of these eventual relics today you secure a bat that you know packs a better punch for years to come.
+As long as we still have models featuring the old logo, by buying one of these eventual relics today you secure a bat that you know packs a better punch for the next two years plus.

 Hurry up because you can bet players in the know will start hoarding very soon!!!